 Limits on credit options: a maximum of 24 hours of combined Credit/No Credit, credit by examination, College Level Examination (CLEP) and professional development course credit may be applied.

 Students who wish to appeal a grade which they feel was capriciously or prejudicially given shall first discuss the matter with the instructor and/or the department chairperson.
 If a satisfactory agreement cannot be reached, the student may submit a written appeal to the Office of the Dean within 30 days of grade posting.
 The Academic Evaluation Appeals Committee of the College of Business will hold a hearing to make a final determination based on the facts presented.

-	Petitioning students must have completed 24 consecutive hours with a minimum GPA of 2.50.
-(Part-time students must have completed 12 consecutive hours with a minimum GPA of 2.50.)
+Petitioning students, after the term(s) for which they are seeking amnesty, must have completed 12 consecutive hours with a minimum GPA of 2.75.
 Students who are granted academic amnesty will not be eligible for degree with academic honors.

-	The petition for academic amnesty is submitted to the academic adviser.
-The adviser will submit the petition to the Undergraduate Program Council for final approval.
+The petition for academic amnesty is submitted to the academic advisor and the advisor will apply this policy to approve or deny the petition on behalf of the Undergraduate Program Council.

 Business Administration Graduate Programs

 The College of Business Administration, in cooperation with the Graduate College, offers course work leading to the following degrees: Master of Business Administration (MBA), the Master of Science (MS) in Economics, the Master of Arts (MA) in Economics, and the Master of Accounting (MAcc).
 The College also has an Executive Master of Business Administration program.